koondax/koondax.github.io/Research/CV.markdown

 </i>
 <br>
 Developed guaranteed, robust and efficient a-posteriori estimators for general nonlinear elliptic problems.
-Used the results for an rigorous and adaptive linearization algorithm for the Richards equation.
+Used the results for a rigorous and adaptive linearization algorithm for the Richards equation.
 </td>
 </tr>